OpenTreeOfLife/opentreeoflife.github.io/CustomSynthesis.md

   <li>Clicking on the "+" button</li>
 </ol>

-<strong>Reorder</strong> you trees using the rank column, if you added them in an order that you don't like.
+<strong>Reorder</strong> your trees using the rank column, if you added them in an order that you don't like.

 <strong>Save</strong> the collection ("Save Collection" button near the top).